David Hogg Denies Crisis Actor Claim Following California Conspiracy, Watch The Florida Student Respond

 He responded to the President’s son Donald Trump, Jr liking a tweet linking to a conspiracy theory article about the student.
 He described the move by Trump Jr as “disgusting” in the interview, which you can watch below.

-According to Snopes, a conspiracy theory claimed that Hogg graduated from a Los Angeles, California high school in 2015 and created a fake a Classmates.com profile to make the hoax believable.
+According to Snopes, a conspiracy theory claimed that Hogg graduated from a Los Angeles, California, high school in 2015 and created a fake a Classmates.com profile to make the hoax believable.

 Stoneman Douglas High School student David Hogg says he is not "anti-Second Amendment" and believes people should be protected by it, but "have more safety checks in place" pic.twitter.com/qAHRV2krAF